junxit/us-congress-bills-111/metadata.md

 - 2010-03-10 — Mr. Cohen moved to suspend the rules and agree to the resolution.
 - 2010-03-10 — On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 409 - 0 (Roll no. 99). (text: CR H1228)
 - 2010-03-10 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 409 - 0 (Roll no. 99).(text: CR H1228)
+- 2010-03-11 — Received in the Senate and referred to the Committee on the Judiciary.